 Events in December 2022

 Unsurprisingly, like much of Croatia, towns across Istria will be marking Christmas for most of this month with special festive events.
-Most common will be Christmas fairs taking place in several towns (see locally for details – or just look to see if there’s a fair taking place!).
+Most common will be Christmas or Advent fairs taking place in several towns (see locally for details – or just look to see if there’s a fair taking place!).
 These include music, singing, kids events and food (of course!), with New Year’s Eve celebrations (a concert and fireworks) also likely.
 Check out details for what’s on in Pula at Christmas on the Pula Tourist Office website, for example, or see what’s happening in Porec at Advent Porec.